 - Students must complete all developmental courses, DMA 010 through DMA 050 and DRE 096 through DRE 098, if indicated by the college placement test.
-Students must also complete Chemistry at the high school level or above with a C or higher and an approved computer course (high school or college), within the past 5 years, with a grade of C or higher. - Physical Examination: The necessary form will be provided by the College.
+Students must also complete chemistry at the high school level or above with a "C" or higher. - Physical Examination: The necessary form will be provided by the College.
 This examination must be completed within 30 days prior to enrollment and will be reviewed by the nursing faculty.
 Immunization are required of nursing students.
 This procedure may be hazardous in the event of pregnancy.
 A doctor should be consulted if the immunization is necessary. - Prior to the student's participation in the clinical component of the nursing programs, the primary clinical site requires a criminal background check for all states of residence.
 The clinical sites may require drug testing.
 At the time of this catalog preparation, the primary clinical site is requesting a statewide criminal background check for the past seven years.
 The clinical sites have the right to deny student access based on criminal background check results.
 This denial would result in the student's inability to successfully complete the program.
 Inability to complete the clinical portion of a course will prevent the student from progression within the program. - Persons interested in Health Care Programs should contact Student Services for the most current information.